rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

   [^Frigg-Votsis-2011]: Frigg, R. & Votsis, I. (2011).
 Everything You Always Wanted to Know About Structural Realism But Were Afraid to Ask.
   [^Mizrahi-2012]: Mizrahi, M. (2012).
 Pessimistic Induction: A Bad Argument Gone Too Far.
   [^Psillos-2012]: Psillos, S. (2012).
 One Cannot Be a Little Bit Realist: Putnam and van Fraassen.
+  [^Tegmark-2014]: Tegmark, M. (2014).
+Our Mathematical Universe: My Quest for the Ultimate Nature of Reality.